clemsonacm/presentations/markdown/projects.md

 - Write tests first
 - Make sure the tests fail
 - Code until you pass the tests
+- Good tests means you'll know when you're done
+- Tools: `check`, `bats`

 ## Automate the Tedium

+## Makefiles, in brief

+- Makefiles are a great way to automate building, testing...

+    a.out: project.c
+        gcc project.c -o a.out

+    run: a.out
+        ./a.out "arguments"

 ## Automate Builds